confluentinc/event-streaming-patterns/docs/event-source/event-source-connector.md

 ## Solution
 ![event-source-connector](../img/event-source-connector.png)

-Generally speaking, we need to find a way to extract data as events from the origin system.
-For relational databases, for example, a common technique is to use [Change Data Capture[(https://en.wikipedia.org/wiki/Change_data_capture), where changes to database tables—such as INSERTs, UPDATES, DELETEs—are captured as events, which can then be ingested into another system.
-The components that perform this extraction and ingestion of events are typically called "connectors".
+Generally speaking, we need to find a way to extract data as [Events](../event/event.md) from the origin system.
+For relational databases, for example, a common technique is to use [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), where changes to database tables—such as INSERTs, UPDATES, DELETEs—are captured as [Events](../event/event.md), which can then be ingested into another system.
+The components that perform this extraction and ingestion of [Events](../event/event.md) are typically called "connectors".
 The connectors turn the origin system into an [Event Source](../event-source/event-source.md), then generate [Events](../event/event.md) from that data, and finally sends these [Events](../event/event.md) to the [Event Streaming Platform](../event-stream/event-streaming-platform.md).

 ## Implementation
 When connecting a cloud services and traditional systems to [Apache Kafka](https://kafka.apache.org/), the most common solution is to use [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html).
 There are hundreds of ready-to-use connectors available on [Confluent Hub](https://www.confluent.io/hub/), including blob stores like AWS S3, cloud services like Salesforce and Snowflake, relational databases, data warehouses, traditional message queues, flat files, and more.
 Confluent also provides many [fully managed Kafka connectors](https://docs.confluent.io/cloud/current/connectors/index.html) in the cloud.